Google Honours Dr Herbert Kleber

 Unlike various other doctors, Dr Kleber started to study addiction as a medical condition and developed an “evidence-based treatment” instead of pursuing it as a failure of moral character after he noticed the majority of patients relapsing.
 He relied on the research and science to change the path for addiction treatment and elevated the study of addiction to a discipline.
 Throughout his career, the field attracted increasing clinical interest and research funding.

 In 1964, after returning to Yale, he took a faculty position at the Yale University School of Psychiatry, where he founded and headed the Drug Dependent Unit for more than two decades.
 He was brought to the attention of President George H.W.
 Bush who offered him to serve as deputy director of the Demand Reduction at the Office of National Drug Control Policy.
-In his role, he implemented various policies that led to a decreased demand for illegal drugs through programs in prevention, education and treatment.
+In his role, he implemented various policies at national center on addiction that led to a decreased demand for illegal drugs through programs in prevention, education and treatment.

 He founded various centres aimed at treating addiction including co-founding national Centre on addiction and substance abuse, Dr Kleber and his then-wife Marian W Fischman established the Division on Substance Abuse at the Columbia University College of Physicians and Surgeons – which later became one of the largest and most successful research programs on substance abuse in the country.